current assets, e.g. inventory, trade receivables, cash

 5.4.1 The Main Elements of a Statement of Financial Position

-The Statement of Financial Position (also known as the Balance Sheet) provides a snapshot of a company's assets, liabilities, and equity at a specific point in time.
-It shows what a company owns (assets), what it owes (liabilities), and the owners' stake in the company (equity).
-This section focuses on the components of the assets side of the statement, specifically current assets.
+The Statement of Financial Position (also known as the Balance Sheet) provides a snapshot of a business's assets, liabilities, and equity at a specific point in time.
+It shows what the business owns (assets), what it owes (liabilities), and the owners' stake in the business (equity).
+This section focuses on the key components of the assets side of the statement, specifically current assets.

-Current assets are assets that are expected to be converted into cash or used up within one year.
-They represent the company's most liquid resources.
+Current assets are assets that are expected to be converted into cash, sold, or consumed within one year.
+They represent the most liquid part of a company's assets.

 The main types of current assets are:

-• Trade Receivables: These are amounts owed to the company by its customers for goods or services sold on credit.
+• Trade Receivables: These are amounts owed to the business by its customers for goods or services supplied on credit.

-• Cash and Bank Balances: This includes cash held in hand, cash at the bank, and money in petty cash accounts.
+• Cash and Bank Balances: This includes cash held in hand, cash at the bank, and balances in other current deposit accounts.

-• Prepaid Expenses: These are expenses that have been paid in advance, such as rent, insurance, or subscriptions.
+• Prepaid Expenses: These are expenses that have been paid in advance, such as insurance premiums or rent.

 Detailed Explanation of Current Assets